These brain supplements sell, but do they work? Read on to see if you should be concerned about their safety and effectiveness.

 Important Update!
 On January 21, 2015, a class action suit was filed against the manufacturer of Prevagen — Quincy Bioscience.
 If you are considering taking this product, I urge you to keep reading.

-This is not my original Prevagen review.
+This is not our original Prevagen review.

 The company behind Prevagen — Quincy Bioscience — demanded we take down our unfavorable review of this brain supplement.